palvarezimaz/palvarezimaz/README.md

 - 🕹 I’m looking to collaborate on **open source projects**

-- 📜Background **I have a degree in Philosophy and plenty of corporative and teaching experience**
+- 📜Background: **I have a degree in Philosophy and plenty of corporative and teaching experience**

 - 💬 Ask me about **anything and everything!**